sylhare/Type-on-Strap/scripts/conf_post_template.md

 <hr>

-We look forward to seeing you at MD_NAME!
+We look forward to seeing you at CONF_NAME!